 • How did the king respond?
 Which requests did he grant?
 Why?

 • Who returned with Ezra?
-Is this the same group that we saw returning in the beginning of the book?
-How much time had passed (the first group returned in the first year of Cyurs 538 BC.
-Ezra returned in the seventh year of Artaxerxes, 458 BC, 80 years leater).
+Is this the same group that we saw returning at the beginning of the book?
+How much time had passed?
+(The first group returned in the first year of Cyrus 538 B.C.
+Ezra returned in the seventh year of Artaxerxes, 458 B.C., 80 years later.)

-• How long did the journey take for them to arrive at Jerusalem?
+• How long did the journey take for them to arrive in Jerusalem?

 • Was this longer or shorter than average?
 Why do you think so?

-• Why does the passage say that God’s favor and providence was with them?
+• Why does the passage say God’s favor and providence were with them?
 What does this tell us about the result of faithfully serving God?

 Verses for Teachers